mrutyunjay17/machine-learning-dummy-datasets/README.md

-# Showcasing Hands On Skills With Some Dummy Datasets
+# My Old Experiments Well Formatted
-This repository contains sample analysis, modelling I made with applied statistical procedures and algorithms on some common datasets (some may be already cleaned).
+This repository contains some of my sample analysis, modelling I have done with well documented.
+I'll keep adding old ones and new ones I may take here.